Security builder & leader

 Defining the Scope

 Defining the scope is as much of a technical as it is a political issue.
-Many assessments focus exclusively on "web applications" or only on "network services," instead of combining the two efforts, because these resources are usually maintained by different teams.
-As the result, the funding for these assessments comes from different sources and different people will be blamed for security problems.
+Many assessments focus exclusively on “web applications” or only on “network services,” instead of combining the two efforts, because these resources are usually maintained by different teams.
+As a result, the funding for these assessments comes from different sources and different people will be blamed for security problems.

 Unfortunately, this means that many penetration tests fail to adequately mimic a typical attacker’s actions, because the scope of the assessment is artificially constrained.